 The period was prompted by the death childhood friend Carles Casagemas.
 Casagemas shot himself because of an unrequited love for one Germaine Pichot – later one of the five subjects of Picasso’s The Young Ladies of Avignon.

-The Barcelona connection?
-All the ladies were all prostitutes on the city’s famous Carrer d’Avinyó, one of the highlights of the Barcelona Gothic Quarter.
+The Barcelona Picasso connection?
+All the ladies were prostitutes on the city’s famous Carrer d’Avinyó, one of the highlights of the Barcelona Gothic Quarter.

 Under the Influence